This article was updated on Oct. 4, 2018.

 Volunteering is as American as apple pie.
-According to the Corporation for National and Community Service, 62.8 million U.S. adults volunteered 7.9 billion hours of their time in 2014.
-A company that supports civic responsibility often looks great to employees, especially millennials.
-The company also gains a good reputation within its community: a reputation that can have a favorable impact on your business.
+According to the Independent Sector, 62.8 million U.S. adults volunteered 7.9 billion hours of their time in 2014.
+A firm that supports civic responsibility often looks great to employees, especially millennials.
+The organization also gains a good reputation within its community: a reputation that can have a favorable impact on your business.

 A Growing Trend

-The Committee Encouraging Corporate Philanthropy (CECP), a nonprofit coalition of CEOs committed to community engagement, recently published Giving in Numbers: 2015 Edition.
-The coalition surveyed 271 large companies:
+The Committee Encouraging Corporate Philanthropy (CECP), a nonprofit coalition of CEOs committed to community engagement, published Giving in Numbers: 2017 Edition.
+The coalition surveyed more than 250 large organizations:

 Is Time Off to Volunteer Within Your Business Means?